DNSCond/modlogstats/Readme.md

 ever wanted to get competitive with your mod buddies?

-ever wanted to see some other insights than https://www.reddit.com/mod/vast_attention/insights ?

 ever wanted to see a breakdown of the moderator log?

 ## what this does